Our current service

 Please be assured we will contact you as soon as we are able to complete your repair and if you have already contacted us, there is no need to call us again.

 We apologise for any inconvenience this may cause.

 I have already reported a non-urgent job but now it really needs doing?
 What shall I do?

 You don’t need to call us again if you have already reported the job.
-We will be starting to do non-urgent jobs from June 1 and will contact you when we are able to schedule your job.
 If your non-urgent job becomes more serious do contact the call centre, but only if it now meets our emergency criteria.
 You can see our list of emergency jobs here.

 What about my new kitchen or bathroom replacement, will it still go ahead?